widdowquinn/2017-01-09-dundee/lessons-dundee/R_reproducible_analysis/speaker_notes.md

-# SPEAKER_NOTES.md - R
+# SPEAKER_NOTES.md - R for Reproducible Scientific Analysis

-Speaker Notes for the 2016-01-12 Software Carpentry R lesson
+Speaker Notes for the 2017-01-11 Software Carpentry R for Reproducible Scientific Analysis lesson

 **TYPE ALL EXAMPLES AS YOU GO.
 THIS KEEPS THE SPEED SANE, AND ALLOWS YOU TO EXPLAIN EVERY STEP.**